Water Wells

 How to build a well in South Sudan

-Based in Wau, our operations teams work in remote villages in the Bahr el Ghazal region of South Sudan.
-These communities have minimal access to clean water and often can only access contaminated water, which will lead to individual and community health risks.
+Based in Wau, our operations teams travel to remote villages in the Bahr el Ghazal region of South Sudan, where access to safe drinking water is extremely limited.
+Many communities rely on contaminated water sources, putting individuals and the broader community at serious health risk.

 WFSS has drilled more than 600 wells since 2005.